 Council of American Indian Programs (CAIP)

 The Council of American Indian Programs (CAIP), formerly known as the Indian Program Directors (IPD), was renamed in 2013 to reflect the inclusive nature of the committee.
 CAIP has representatives from over 33 programs across campus that provide support for American Indian student success at MSU.
-Dr. Jioanna Carjuzaa has been serving as faculty chair from Summer 2012- present.
-Catherine Johnson, Graduate Research Assistant on NSF PNW-COSMOS, served as co-chair from Summer 2012-Summer 2015 and then Ariel Donohue, Program Manager of the Diversity Awareness Office has been serving as the co-chair since then.
+Dr. Jioanna Carjuzaa served as faculty chair from Summer 2012- Spring 2017.
+Catherine Johnson, Graduate Research Assistant on NSF PNW-COSMOS, served as co-chair from Summer 2012-Summer 2015 and then Ariel Donohue, Program Manager of the Diversity Awareness Office served as the co-chair until Spring 2017.

 CAIP is an open group and all are welcome to join monthly CAIP meetings and subscribe to our campus-wide electronic listserv to stay updated on program happenings and events relevant to American Indian and Alaska Native students.
 The Native American Studies department and several core programs on campus that serve American Indian and Alaska Native students make up the foundation of the group.